With a baby on the way, getting the cot ready for the new arrival is an important job.

 If you have an older cot that has been painted before, you will have to sand it down to remove most of the old paint.
 Whether it is old or new, sanding is also recommended to create a surface on the cot that allows the Little Knights paint to bond well.
 Usually a medium or fine grit sandpaper or sanding sponge will do the job.

 Remember to use a cloth to remove any dust from the cot after sanding.
 Pay close attention the little nooks and crannies where dust may settle.

-Once you have decided on the colour of the paint – why not pick a colour from Little Knights' stunning range - you must then choose the finish you require.
-We recommend the silk finish – it looks great on wooden furniture and is suitable for surfaces that need to be wiped clean from time to time.
+Once you have decided on the colour of the paint – why not pick a colour from Little Knights' stunning cot and furniture paint range – it looks great on wooden furniture and is suitable for surfaces that need to be wiped clean from time to time.

 Given the high quality of the Little Knights paint, it can be thinned if required by adding up to 10% water for the first coat only.
 An extra coat may be required to cover strong or contrasting colours.
 You are advised to wait up to four hours before applying a second coat.

 Avoid spreading the paint too thinly and avoid reworking areas that are still wet.
 Do not apply in damp or cold conditions below 10°C.

 Because typically with a cot you are painting through slats, you must also be careful to avoid drips and run marks.
 Therefore, do not have too much paint on your brush at any one time and pay close attention to all areas, painting out drips as they appear.

 Although Little Knights paints are touch dry within 1-2 hours, you are advised to allow it to dry for at least seven days after application before wiping the surface.
 When you do, clean the painted surface with a soft cloth and clean soapy water.